pace-neutrons/Horace/documentation/user_docs/docs/manual/Symmetrising_etc.rst

 .. warning::

-   Symmetrisation maps the pixels outside the `Irreducible region`_ into their respective symmetry related sites.
+   Symmetrisation maps the pixels outside the `irreducible region`_ into their respective symmetry related sites.
 This means that subsequent binning/cutting of the ``sqw`` object will see these pixels as being on the symmetry related site rather than their original location.